adobe/reactor-sdk-javascript/README.md

 This API is fairly low-level.
 The Reactor methods are one-to-one with the RESTful API endpoints, and they provide very little help in constructing your payloads.
-This is intended meet the expectations of JavaScript developers, but we welcome your feedback.
+This is intended to meet the expectations of JavaScript developers, but we welcome your feedback.

 ## Installation